 Unless you’ve been living under a rock the last few years you may have started to hear about Wim Hof and his breathing technique.
 If you’ve been a patient of mine or follow my work online, you’ll at least have had some exposure.
-In my opinion “The Iceman”, as he’s affectionately been labelled, has the potential to be one of the most important human beings of our lifetime.
+In my opinion “The Iceman”, as he’s affectionately been labeled, has the potential to be one of the most important human beings of our lifetime.
 And that’s probably underselling him a little.

-For those unaware the Dutchman has developed a breathing technique that’s scientifically proven to grant us access and conscious control to a whole range of physiological functions.
+For those unaware, the Dutchman has developed a breathing technique that’s scientifically proven to grant us access and conscious control to a whole range of physiological functions.
 Functions we have long thought to be uncontrollable.